I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgkarg_postmultiplaneoverlaypresent.md

 ## Members

 `LayerIndex`

 [in] The zero-based index of the overlay plane to display.
 The top plane (in the z-direction) has index zero.
 The planes' index values must be sequential from top to bottom.

 `PhysicalAdapterMask`

 [in] The physical adapter mask where the vertical sync occurs.
 If this member contains a valid value, the driver must also set the ValidPhysicalAdapterMask bit-field flag in the Flags member.

+`PresentID`

 `VidPnTargetId`

 [in] The zero-based identification number of the video present target in a path of a video present network (VidPN) topology.
 This number represents the video present target where the vertical sync occurs.

 ## Requirements